Sjord/Sjord.github.io/_posts/2023-12-28-mysql-mariadb-rand-random-number-generator.md

 * *n* = 22800, probability of 1/92349, 2<sup>-16</sup>
 * *n* = 91200, probability of 1/2979, 2<sup>-12</sup>

+### Low period

+The PRNG returns to the same state after at most 83265600 iterations, after which is repeats the same sequence.
+This is a little bit over 2<sup>26</sup>.
+For a PRNG that keeps 60 bits of state, we would expect this to be closer to 2<sup>60</sup>.

 ### Distribution

 A simple way to pick a random row from a relatively small table is as follows: